darkalchemy/Pu-239/README.md

 ### Making Changes to css/js files

-Make any edits or changes to the files in templates and scripts folder, then run php bin/uglify.php to concatenate, minify and gzip the files for use
+Make any edits or changes to the files in templates and scripts folder, then run sudo php bin/uglify.php to concatenate, minify and gzip the files for use

 ### Cache Engines